|

 formal is your wedding?
 Is there a special party theme?

-bride's wedding dress.
-Also, the party supplies, party
+the bride's wedding dress.
+Also, the party supplies,

 wedding favors should

-of your wedding in mind, since some wedding dress fabrics might
+the season of your wedding in mind, since some wedding

 information around the look of the wedding dress, like "Who